alirezarezaeikalat/mit-6.042/readMe.txt

 //////////////////////// Graph theory /////////////////////////

-25. Begining the graph theory definitions:
+25. Beginning the graph theory definitions:

 Def:
     A graph G is a pair of sets (V,E) where: